NETSCAN-dev/NETSCAN-documents/filter-list.md

   - specify all base tracsk in a view
   > pos col row zone

-+ list-filter-file format for micro tracks
++ filter-list-file format for micro tracks
   - specify each micro track case-1
   > pos rawid